Frequently Asked Questions

 My Wi-Fi is broken, do you have Ethernet available?

-If your computer is that far gone, we feel for you; and yes, we do have a router and RJ45 cables.
+If your computer is that far gone, we feel for you; and yes, when we host you, we do have a router and RJ45 cables.
 But sob.

 Will I get some course material?